kevinmun/n8n-ecs-ecr/README.md

 # ECS-ECR Demo Application

-This project demonstrates how to deploy a containerized web application to AWS using Amazon ECS (Elastic Container Service) with Fargate and Amazon ECR (Elastic Container Registry).
+This project demonstrates how to deploy a containerized web application to AWS using Amazon ECS (Elastic Container Service) with Fargate, Amazon ECR (Elastic Container Registry), and Amazon CloudFront.

 ## Architecture